openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Next Steps

-1. In the OpenZiti Console, fiddle the policies and roles to revoke then restore your permission to acess the demo services.
+1. In the OpenZiti Console, try to revoke then restore your permission to acess the demo services.
 1. Deploy a non-Ziti demo application to Kubernetes and securely [share it with a Ziti proxy pod](../services/kubernetes-service)
 1. Add a configs, service, and policies to access the Kubernetes apiserver with OpenZiti.
    1. Hint: the apiserver's address is "kubernetes.default.svc:443" inside the cluster.